arohner/wait-for8/README.md

 A Higher Order Function that provides declarative retrying.

-wait-for8 is a port of `arohner/wait-for`, which uses Java 8 instants and durations rather than joda time.
+`wait-for8` is a port of `arohner/wait-for`, using Java 8 instants and durations rather than joda time.

 Let's start with a simple example.